JIT Telemetry Overexposure

 How overexposure happens

 Session recordings without access controls.
 PAM platforms and proxy-based JIT platforms store session recordings in a central repository.
-Access to that repository is often scoped to "PAM administrators" — a broad group.
-Session recordings, particularly command-line recordings of production database access or Kubernetes cluster operations, are among the most intelligence-rich artifacts in the environment.
-They should have narrower access than the general "PAM admin" group typically provides.
+Access to that repository is often scoped to "PAM administrators," a group broader than the sensitivity of the content warrants.
+Session recordings, particularly command-line recordings of production database access or orchestration cluster operations, are among the most intelligence-rich artifacts in the environment and should carry narrower access than the general PAM admin group typically provides.

 Scoping telemetry access appropriately